-- The spur is a special piece of equipment designed to assist the cutting operation.
-When assembled to the saw, the spur will dig into the tree or log and: - relieve contact pressure adding ease to the sawing operation. - -allow the saw to be more easily rotated or pivoted into the cut. - To Install: - Remove the bar clamp nuts and bar clamp.
-NOTE: Be sure to remove the spacer on the bar stud (between the bar clamp and the crankcase). - 2.
-Remove the front screw and spacer from the chain catcher bracket.
-Figure 7 (inset).
-Discard the spacer. - 3.
-Position the spur over the two holes in the shroud.
-Figure 7.
-Make sure the lower screw hole on the spur is positioned between the shroud and the chain catcher bracket.
-Figure 7.
+- The spur is a special piece of equipment designed. to assist the cutting operation.
+When assembled to the saw, the spur will dig into the tree or log and: - -relieve contact pressure adding ease to the sawind operation. - -allow the saw to be more easily rotated or pivoted into the cut. - To install: - 1 Remove bar clamp nuts and bar clamp housing.
+NOTE: Be sure to remove the cardboard packing over the bar studs between the bar clamp housing and the crankcase. - 2.
+Align the spurover the two holes on the bar clamp side of the saw.
+Figure 7. - 3.
+Insert the two screws and tighten evenly and securely.